Assistant Chief Wilfredo Manlapaz

 In February 2006, Assistant Chief Manlapaz was promoted to Lieutenant and assigned to the Third District, where he worked in both the Administrative Office and then Vice Investigations, before transferring to the Third District Detectives Unit in November 2007.
 Seven months later, he was assigned to the Homicide Division where he oversaw a platoon of detectives investigating homicides.
 Prior to being promoted to Captain and returning to the Fifth District in January 2012, Manlapaz served as the Director of Criminal Intelligence Branch, which investigates gang crimes and homeland security issues from December 2009 through December 2011.
 In October 2012, he returned to Criminal Investigations Division (CID), which is in charge of all district detectives.
 He then moved to the Special Investigations Branch within CID, where he oversaw members investigating Sexual Assaults, Financial Crimes and Bank Robberies.
 In November 2014, Assistant Chief Manlapaz was promoted to Commander of the Fourth District.
 In his capacity, he oversaw nine Police Service Areas, including in the business corridors of the 14th Street, Georgia and New Hampshire Avenues, to mention a few areas.

 Manlapaz graduated from the University of Maryland, College Park with a BA in Criminal Justice in 1992.
-He is currently enrolled in Johns Hopkins University seeking a Master’s Degree in Organizational Leadership.
+Assistant Chief Manlapaz earned a Master of Science Degree in Management from Johns Hopkins University in May 2015.